Chitterlings: New Zealand

 In New Zealand, sheep and lamb intestine is used, and sometimes pig, and is usually prepared very simply.
 First, moments after slaughter, a hose is run through the intestine to expel any intestinal matter; the intestine is then usually braided and boiled with cabbage and potato.
 The dish is called terotero in Maori culture.

+In popular culture

+On January 11th, 2013, This American Life aired a viewer-submitted letter alleging that the American meat-packing industry was engaging in food adulteration of squid rings, swapping it for cross-sections of pork bung.
+This became a viral phenomenon; although This American Life did not further corroborate this letter after the initial airing, the rumor became an urban legend.